Wake Forest University Department of Counseling

 Students will examine the characteristics of inferential statistics including hypothesis testing and comparative analysis.

-Aron, Coups, & Aron text, available from Course Reserves.
+Aron, Coups, & Aron text, available through Course Reserves.

 • Chapter 8, The T Test for Independent Means